-As a composer Katrina’s music is very much inspired by an interest in the visual arts: painting, sculpture, photography, and architecture.
-Her work has been performed by the Orchestra of Scottish Opera, the BBC Scottish Symphony Orchestra, NYOS: Futures, the Concorde Ensemble, the Research Ensemble and the Edinburgh Quartet with performances in the UK, the Republic of Ireland, France, the Netherlands, Malta, Australia, South Korea and the US.
+Katrina’s music is informed by a variety of artistic disciplines: painting, sculpture, photography, architecture and dance.
+Her work has been performed by the Orchestra of Scottish Opera, the BBC Scottish Symphony Orchestra, NYOS: Futures, the Concorde Ensemble, the Research Ensemble and the Edinburgh Quartet with performances in the UK, the Republic of Ireland, France, Spain, the Netherlands, Malta, Australia, South Korea and the US.

 She is the recipient of two Edinburgh Napier Students’ Association Excellence Awards and is a Fellow of the HEA.